TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/draconic_tools/draconic_flux_capacitor_5685f.md

 §stack[draconicevolution:draconium_capacitor,1,1]{size:64}

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
-This capacitor is similar to the §link[draconicevolution:wyvern_tools/wyvern_flux_capacitor]{alt_text:"Wyvern Flux Capacitor"} except it has a base capacity of 256 Million RF and can be upgraded to 640 Million.
+This capacitor is similar to the §link[draconicevolution:wyvern_tools/wyvern_flux_capacitor]{alt_text:"Wyvern Flux Capacitor"} except it has a base capacity of 256M RF and can be upgraded to 640M.

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 §recipe[draconicevolution:draconium_capacitor,1,1]{spacing:2}